 Faucet Height: 14.9 inches | Spout Height: 7.25 inches | Hole Fit: 1, 3

 Delta offers a traditionally styled faucet in the Leland Single-Handle, although this also comes with plenty of modern functions.
 It has a pull-down spout for cleaning large pots and tough-to-reach sink areas.
 A single handle helps control water temperature, and a touchless function, which can be activated, allows you to use the sink without your hands.

 Other upgrades include docking magnets, which keep the spray in place, an LED light that identifies water temperature, and three different spray modes.
-Water is turned on and off using “Touch2O” technology.
+Water, which has a flow rate of 1.8 gallons per minute, is turned on and off using “Touch2O” technology.
+However you turn it on, this faucet has a spout reach of 9.2 inches.
 It comes in arctic stainless, polished chrome, Venetian bronze, and SpotShield stainless, which is smudge resistant.

 Best Pull-Down: Kohler K-596-VS Simplice Kitchen Faucet

 Faucet Height: 16.75 inches | Spout Height: 9.75 inches | Hole Fit: 1, 3